 - Attracting good talents to join the company

-Unlike human workers, a website functions 24/7 everyday, serving information to your visitors, just like a digital marketing staff that never stop working.
+Unlike human workers, a good website functions 24/7 every day, serving information to your visitors, just like a digital marketing staff that never stops working.

 With the current internet age, most of the population are accessing information through the Internet, judging your company by what they feel when they first saw your website.

-So what constitute a good website in the current context now?
-A good set of guidelines to aid in our judgement will be:
+So what constitutes a good website in the current context now?
+A good set of guidelines to aid in our judgment will be:

-- Clarity – The website must be easily to use and navigate.
+- Clarity – The website must be easy to use and navigate.
 Information published must be very clear to the visitors.

 - Speed – Research had shown that a slow loading website will turn off visitors.
 A good website should load fast and serve the required information without too many redundant fanciful elements.

-- Mobile Responsiveness – The website must respond accordingly to device screen width for optimum readability
+- Mobile Responsiveness – The website must respond accordingly to the device screen width for optimum readability

-- Find-ability – The website should be easily visible to targeted audience through Search Engines or Social Medias.
+- Find-ability – The website should be easily visible to the targeted audience through Search Engines or Social media.

 - As a tool – A good website should feel like a trusty piece of tool, where you can use it with confidence to publish information, knowing that everything is built on a solid foundation with proper structure.